watersalesman/aura-botnet/README.md

 [here](http://preshing.com/20170511/how-to-build-a-cmake-based-project/).

 Catch2 unit tests can be found under [`aura-client/tests/`](aura-client/tests/).
+Do not run them in parallel.
+They rely on constant filenames and may interfere with each other.

 ### Rust Client
 For the Rust client, you will need Rust installed on the platform that you wish